 Before going further, let us first see how it was instituted.
-Turn with me now to Matthew 26:26-28: "And as they were eating, Jesus took bread, and blessed it, and brake it, and gave it to the disciples, and said, Take, eat; this is my body.
-And he took the cup, and gave thanks, and gave it to them, saying, Drink ye all of it; For this is my blood of the new testament, which is shed for many for the remission of sins."
+Turn with me now to Matthew 26:26-28: "And as they were eating, Jesus took bread, blessed and broke it, and gave it to the disciples and said, "Take, eat; this is My body."
+Then He took the cup, and gave thanks, and gave it to them, saying, "Drink from it, all of you.
+For this is My blood of the new covenant, which is shed for many for the remission of sins."
 Please notice how simple it was to be.
 Christ pointed out that the bread would represent his body and therefore should be partaken of in the remembrance of his body.
-Then he said that the cup, or fruit of the vine, would represent his blood and should be partaken of in remembrance of his blood.
+Then he said that the cup, or fruit of the vine, would represent his blood and should be partaken of in remem brance of his blood.
 In other words, Christ did not want his disciples to forget the sacrifice that would be paid for them upon the cross, and therefore in partaking of the bread and cup every Lord's Day in remembrance of his body and blood then it would ever be fresh on their minds.

-Turning over to 1 Corinthians 11: 20-29, Paul writes the Corinthian brethren: "When ye come together therefore into one place, this is not to eat the Lord's Supper.

-For in eating every one taketh before other his own supper: and one is hungry, and another is drunken.
-What? have ye not houses to eat and drink in? or despise ye the church of God, and shame them that have not? shall I praise you in this?
-I praise you not.
-For I have received of the Lord which also I delivered unto you, That the Lord Jesus the same night in which he was betrayed took bread: And when he had given thanks, he brake it, and said, Take, eat: this is my body, which is broken for you: this do in remembrance of me.
-After the same manner also he took the cup, when he had supped, saying, This cup is the new testament in my blood: this do ye, as oft as ye drink it, in remembrance of me.
-For as often as ve eat this bread, and drink this cup, ye do shew the Lord's death till he come.
-Wherefore whosoever shall eat this bread, and drink this cup of the Lord, unworthily, shall be guilty of the body and blood of the Lord.
-But let a man examine himself, and so let him eat of that bread, and drink of that cup.
-For he that eateth and drinketh unworthily, eateth and drinketh damnation to himself, not discerning the Lord's body."
+Turning over to 1 Corinthians 11:20-29, Paul writes the Corinthian brethren: "Therefore when you come together in one place, it is not to eat the Lord's Supper.
+For in eating, each one takes his own supper ahead of others; and one is hungry and another is drunk.
+What!
+Do you not have houses to eat and drink in?
+Or do you despise the church of God and shame those who have nothing?
+What shall I say to you?
+Shall I praise you in this?
+I do not praise you.
+For I received from the Lord that which I also delivered to you: that the Lord Jesus on the same night in which He was betrayed took bread; and when He had given thanks, He broke it and said, "Take, eat; this is My body which is broken for you; do this in remembrance of Me."
+In the same manner He also took the cup after supper, saying, "This cup is the new covenant in My blood.
+This do, as often as you drink it, in remembrance of Me."
+For as often as you eat this bread and drink this cup, you proclaim the Lord's death till He comes.
+Therefore whoever eats this bread or drinks this cup of the Lord in an unworthy manner will be guilty of the body and blood of the Lord.
+But let a man examine himself, and so let him eat of the bread and drink of the cup.
+For he who eats and drinks in an unworthy manner eats and drinks judgment to himself, not discerning the Lord's body."
 Now in the beginning Paul rebuked the Corinthian brethren for the way in which they were dealing with the Lord's Supper.
 Instead of partaking of it in the manner the Lord had prescribed, they had turned it into a feast where they were eating to be filled and drinking to become drunk.
 This was not intended at all.
 Rather, he goes on to show them the real purpose of it and the manner in which they should partake.
 Paul also reminds them he received all of this information from the Lord and goes on to make his point, which were these: